Inhalt anzeigen / ausblenden

 Main function

-To execute more complex JavaScript methods, the function main()
+To execute more complex JavaScript methods, the function main() can be defined and then called.

 The following example adapts a Swiss phone number to the international format: